propcom/sesame/README.md

 ### Users

-The common part is "a user".
+The central concept in Sesame is "a user".
 Sesame doesn't care what you mean by "a user", except to state that it must have a way of identifying it singly.
 That is to say, your model must have at least one unique key.
-Sesame doesn't even care that the user has a password; all _you_ do is tell it how to find a user later.
+Sesame doesn't even care whether the user has or does not have a password; all _you_ do is tell it how to find a user later.

+Usually a user will pass at least two pieces of information; at least one identifier and at least one credential.
 The most obvious example is password authentication: a user is identified by their username and proven by their password.
 Sesame makes no assumptions about how you prove that a user is who they say they are; you could redirect the user to OpenID for all Sesame cares.
 All you have to do is respond accurately when Sesame asks your Login driver to log a user in.

-This puts a lot more onus on you to write a sensible User model.

 Sesame doesn't make any assumptions about your user model because it doesn't know what model you are using.
 Instead, you configure a login driver, and it is the login driver (and any module- or app-specific controllers) that interface with the user model directly.

+This puts a lot more onus on you to write a sensible driver.

 ### Login

 In order to avoid crappy configuration stuff all the time, Sesame uses a driver system that interjects itself between Auth and the User model.
 You can configure that, or you can specify which driver you want to use explicitly at runtime.

+#### Login Driver

+Because the driver is so thin, it is encouraged to write app-specific drivers.
 The driver has three required static methods.

-The first is `login`.
+1. `login`.
 It takes no parameters.
 Sesame will call this method on your login driver when it discovers no user is currently logged in.
-Because the driver is so thin, it is encouraged to write app-specific drivers.

-The second is `retrieve_user`.
-This takes one parameter, which is whatever you gave to Sesame.
+2. `retrieve_user`.
+This takes one parameter, which is whatever you give to Sesame.
 Sesame uses this to retrieve the user from the session.
 Since you can identify users in any way you like, when you have authenticated a user you should provide Sesame with the information you accept in `retrieve_user`.
+See "Logging in" below

-The third is `make_user`.
+3. `make_user`.
 This is sent user data.
-You will have collected this data so Sesame just passes it on.
+You will have collected this data somehow or other so Sesame just passes it on.
 It should return the created user on success, or any false value on failure.

 A simple driver implementation follows: